-Kate is a recognised expert in the areas of value for money and performance improvement, and has developed a number of web-based modelling and benchmarking tools in association with the Chartered Institute of Housing.
+Appreciative Inquiry is an innovative, solution focused approach to positive change that people to work together to solve problems.
+This has allowed Kate to help commissioners to maintain, and even improve, service provision despite working with limited resources.
+Kate is also a recognised expert in the areas of value for money and performance improvement, and has developed a number of web-based modelling and benchmarking tools in association with the Chartered Institute of Housing.

 She is particularly interested in the changing needs and expectations of older people, and in ways to involve them in designing and developing services that meet their needs.

-Kate's expertise in research and analysis, strategic planning, consultancy and coaching makes her a leading figure in her field.
-Together with her associates, Kate removes problems, maximises opportunities and increases confidence in people and organisations undergoing change.
+Kates expertise in research and analysis, strategic planning, consultancy and coaching makes her a leading figure in her field.
+Together with her associates, Kate focuses on removing problems, maximising opportunities and increasing confidence in people and organisations undergoing change.